yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

 fraction's numerator and denominator?

 The answer to this question is to use *pattern matching*.
-It is a control structure just like if-else statements, except that we would execute different branches based on the value/structure of the data, instead of a general condition.
+It is a control structure just like `if`-`then`-`else` expressions, except that we would execute different branches based on the _value/structure_ of the data, instead of a general condition.

-Let us define the factorial function using pattern matching instead of conditional expressions or guards.
+Let us define the `factorial` function using pattern matching instead of conditional expressions or guards.
 We use `case` expressions to do so: